Agencies Responsible for regulating drones in New Zealand

 Maps showing the boundaries of controlled and other special use airspaces, called Visual Navigation Charts (VNC), are available for purchase from the Aeronautical Information Shop(external link).
 In addition, you can view these electronically on the AirShare(external link)website.

-- You may be able to fly in controlled airspace by obtaining air traffic control clearance from Airways.
+• You may fly in controlled airspace by obtaining air traffic control clearance from Airways.
 You can request this authorization through AirShare using the My Flights(external link) tool.

-- Stay 4 km away from all aerodromes – unless you’ve got clearance from the aerodrome operator.
-See Aerodromes section for other conditions.
+• Stay 4 km away from all aerodromes – unless you’ve got clearance from the aerodrome operator.
+See the Aerodromes section for other conditions.

-- Check with your local council or the Department of Conservation before flying in public places like parks and reserves.
-Your regional council’s website, for example, will have information about drone use in your area.
+• Check with your local council or the Department of Conservation before flying in public places like parks and reserves.
+For example, your regional council’s website will have information about drone use in your area.
 You must apply for a permit from the Department of Conservation to fly over conservation land.

 Drone use on conservation land(external link)